Walnut Creek CPS Investigation Defense Attorneys

 In California, CPS agencies have special hotlines set up to receive reports of child abuse, 24 hours a day, seven days a week.
 The callers are allowed to remain anonymous.
 These callers do not need to provide evidence of abuse — an accusation that is deemed credible by a phone worker is usually enough to trigger a response by CPS.

-Tips For Navigating A CPS Investigation
+Tips for Navigating A CPS Investigation

-In criminal law, it is a well-known fact that you should not speak to anyone about your case, except your defense attorney.
+- Do Not Speak to Any CPS Agent Without Your Juvenile Dependency Attorney: In criminal law, it is a well-known fact that you should not speak to anyone about your case, except your defense attorney.
 When it comes down to it, many of the accusations that CPS can have against you are also potential criminal charges.
 The police can show up and arrest you for those charges at any time, especially if you begin volunteering incriminating information to a social worker.
 If your Walnut Creek, CA juvenile dependency attorney is not preset, you should remain silent.

 You should think of a CPS investigation exactly as you would a criminal investigation against you.
 Just as we are always told never to voluntarily speak with the police, if they are accusing us of a crime, you should never speak to a CPS social worker without legal representation.
 Then, they will not be able to use your own admissions, statements, and explanations against you later in an attempt to remove your children from your care.
-If you have been notified that CPS is investigating accusations against you in Walnut Creek, CA, please do not hesitate to contact the experienced juvenile dependency attorneys at The Law Offices of Johnson & Johnson for help.
+If you have been notified that CPS is investigating accusations against you in Walnut Creek, do not hesitate to contact the experienced juvenile dependency attorneys at The Law Offices of Johnson & Johnson for help.